-The Compensation Committee considered both Compensia's market analysis and compensation data drawn internally from publicly-available proxy statements for this compensation peer group as reference points for its 2019 executive compensation decisions.
+The Compensation Committee considered both Compensia's market analysis and compensation data drawn internally from publicly-available proxy statements and industry-specific survey data for this compensation peer group as reference points for its 2020 executive compensation decisions.
 While the Compensation Committee takes into account peer company compensation practices, the Compensation Committee uses this information as one of many factors in its deliberations on compensation matters and does not set compensation levels to meet specific percentiles.

-The Compensation Committee reviews the compensation data drawn from a compensation peer group, in combination with industry-specific compensation survey data, to develop a subjective representation of the "competitive market" with respect to current executive compensation levels and related policies and practices.
+The Compensation Committee reviews the analyses prepared internally and by a compensation consultant based on the compensation data drawn from a compensation peer group to develop a subjective representation of the "competitive market" with respect to current executive compensation levels and related policies and practices.
 The Compensation Committee then evaluates how our pay practices and the compensation levels of our executive officers compare to the competitive market.
 As part of this evaluation, the Compensation Committee also reviews the performance measures and performance goals generally used within the competitive market to reward performance.